nicholasjackson/fake-service/README.md

        Rate in req/second after which service will return an error code RATE_LIMIT_CODE  default: '503'
-       Code to return when service call is rate limited LOAD_CPU_CORES  default: '0'
+       Code to return when service call is rate limited LOAD_CPU_CLOCK_SPEED  default: '1000'
+       MHz of a single logical core, default 1000Mhz LOAD_CPU_CORES  default: '-1'
-       Number of cores to generate fake CPU load over LOAD_CPU_PERCENTAGE  default: '0'
+       Number of logical cores to generate fake CPU load over, by default fake-service will use all cores LOAD_CPU_PERCENTAGE  default: '0'
        Percentage of CPU cores to consume as a percentage.
-I.e: 50, 50% load for LOAD_CPU_CORES TRACING_ZIPKIN  default: no default
+I.e: 50, 50% load for LOAD_CPU_CORES.
+If LOAD_CPU_ALLOCATED is not specified CPU percentage is based on the Total CPU available TRACING_ZIPKIN  default: no default
        Location of Zipkin tracing collector TRACING_DATADOG  default: no default